mpeeples2008/ArchNetSci/_book/03-exploratory-analysis.md

 Although the calculations behind the scenes for centrality metrics, clustering algorithms, and other network measures may be somewhat complicated, calculating these measures in R using network objects is usually quite straight forward and typically only involves a single function and a couple of arguments within it.
 There are, however, some things that need to be kept in mind when applying these methods to network data.
 In this appendix, we provide examples of some of the most common functions you may use as well as a few caveats and potential problems.

-One thing to keep in mind when working with R network data and using multiple packages at the same time is that different packages may have functions with the same name so it often is good practice to specify which package you mean to use directly in your code.
-For example, the function to calculate degree centrality in both igraph and sna (part of the statnet suite of packages) is simply "degree."
-If you type "degree(simple_net)" at the console, R will attempt to use the "degree" function from whichever package was called more recently.
-This may not be what you want.
-In order to avoid ambiguity, you can add the package name to the call like this "igraph::degree(simple_net)" since "simple_net" is an igraph object, this will work correctly and return results.
-On the other hand "sna::degree(simple_net)" would create an error as the sna version of the degree function expects a different format of network object.

-In addition to potential overlap in function names, another thing that you need to keep in mind is that certain network metrics require networks with specific properties and may produce unexpected results if the wrong kind of network is used.
+Certain network metrics require networks with specific properties and may produce unexpected results if the wrong kind of network is used.
 For example, closeness centrality is only well defined for binary networks that have no isolates.
-If you were to use the "igraph::closeness" command to calculate closeness centrality on a network with isolates, you would get results but you would also get a warning telling you "closeness centrality is not well-defined for disconnected graphs."
+If you were to use the `igraph::closeness` command to calculate closeness centrality on a network with isolates, you would get results but you would also get a warning telling you "closeness centrality is not well-defined for disconnected graphs."
 For other functions if you provide data that does not meet the criteria required by that function you my instead get an error and have no results returned.
 In some cases, however, a function may simply return results and not provide any warning so it is important that you are careful when selecting methods to avoid providing data that violates assumptions of the method provided.
-Remember, that if you have questions about how a function works or what it requires you can type "?function_name" at the console with the function in question and you will get the help document that should provide more information.
-You can also include package names in the help call to avoid getting something unexpected (i.e., "?igraph::degree")
+Remember, that if you have questions about how a function works or what it requires you can type `?function_name` at the console with the function in question and you will get the help document that should provide more information.
+You can also include package names in the help call to avoid getting something unexpected (i.e., `?igraph::degree`)

 ## Centrality

 One of the most common kinds of exploratory network analysis involves calculating basic network centrality and centralization statistics.
-There are a wide array of methods available in R through the igraph and statnet packages.
+There are a wide array of methods available in R through the `igraph` and `statnet` packages.
 In this section we highlight a few examples as well as a few caveats to keep in mind.

 ### Degree Centrality

-Degree centrality can be calculated using the "igraph::degree" function for simple networks with or without isolates as well as simple directed networks.
+Degree centrality can be calculated using the `igraph::degree` function for simple networks with or without isolates as well as simple directed networks.
 This method is not, however, appropriate for weighted networks or similarity networks (because it expects binary values).
-If you apply the "igraph::degree" function to a weighted network object you will simply get the binary network degree centrality values.
+If you apply the `igraph::degree` function to a weighted network object you will simply get the binary network degree centrality values.
 The alternative for calculating weighted degree for weighted and similarity networks is to simply calculate the row sums of the underlying similarity matrix (minus 1 to account for self loops) or adjacency matrix.
 For the degree function the returned output is a vector of values representing degree centrality which can further be assigned to an R object, plotted, or otherwise used.
 We provide a few examples here to illustrate.
-Note that for directed graphs you can also specify the mode as "in" for indegree or "out" for outdegree or "all" for the sum of both.
+Note that for directed graphs you can also specify the mode as `in` for indegree or `out` for outdegree or "all" for the sum of both.

-Graph level degree centralization is equally simple to call using the centr_degree function.
+Graph level degree centralization is equally simple to call using the `centr_degree` function.
 This function returns an object with multiple parts including a vector of degree centrality scores, the graph level centralization metric, and the theoretical maximum number of edges (n \* [n-1]).
-This metric can be normalized such that the maximum centralization value would be 1 using the "normalize=TRUE" argument as we demonstrate below.
+This metric can be normalized such that the maximum centralization value would be 1 using the `normalize = TRUE` argument as we demonstrate below.

 ```r